 Tesla, Inc. is an operating company that designs develops, manufactures, leases and sells high performance fully electric vehicles, solar energy generation systems and energy storage products.
 Tesla, Inc. operates two segments: (i) automotive and (ii) energy generation and storage.
 The automotive segment includes the design, development, manufacturing, sales and leasing of electric vehicles as well as sales of automotive regulatory credits.
 The energy generation and storage segment includes the design, manufacture, installation, sales and leasing of solar energy generation and energy storage products and related services and sales of solar energy systems incentives.
 Tesla, Inc. is listed on Nasdaq.
-The aggregate market value of voting stock held by non-affiliates of Tesla, Inc., as of June 30, 2023, was approximately \$722.5 billion (based on the closing price for shares of Tesla, Inc.'s common stock as reported by Nasdaq on June 30, 2023).
+The aggregate market value of voting stock held by non-affiliates of Tesla, Inc., as of the most recent available data at time of drafting this prospectus (June 30, 2024), was \$550.17 billion (based on the closing price for shares of Tesla, Inc.'s common stock as reported by Nasdaq on June 28, 2024).